 New to jig fishing, or an old hand that just wants to improve your catch rate?
-Then these jig fishing tips will go some way to put you on the road to success.
+Either way, these jig fishing tips will go some way to put you on the road to success.

 Unlike most other fishing lures, just moving a jig through the water isn't going to to motivate many fish into striking at it.